attiqRahman/attiqRahman/README.md

 Welcome to my GitHub profile!
 I'm a Software Engineer with a passion for Artificial intelligence.
 Here's a bit about me:

-- 🌱 I’m currently learning: A
+- 🌱 I’m currently learning: Artificial intelligence
-- 💬 Ask me about: Artificial intelligence
+- 💬 Ask me about: Python
 - 📫 How to reach me: rahman.md.attiq@gmail.com
 - ⚡ Fun fact: I build and fly drones in my spare time